Tickets Terms and Conditions

 “We” means The Royal Edinburgh Military Tattoo.
 “Us” and “Our” shall be read accordingly.

-“You” means you or anybody who in our reasonable opinion is acting with your authority or permission. “your” shall be read accordingly.
+“You” means you or anybody who in our reasonable opinion is acting with your authority or permission (“you”, “your” shall be read accordingly).

 “Party" means friends and/or family.

-“Group” means group organisers, charities, travel and coach companies or other organisations that We have agreed to sell to knowing that the Tickets are intended for resale.
+“Group” means group organisers, charities, authorised trade agents, travel and coach companies or other organisations that we have agreed to sell to knowing that the Tickets are intended for resale.

 “Refundable Amount” means the amount of the Ticket Price that is refundable in accordance with these Terms and Conditions which shall not be less than the Event Price.

-A valid Ticket must be presented to gain entry to an event.
+A valid Ticket must be presented to gain entry to an Event.
 Removing any part of, altering or defacing the Ticket may invalidate your Ticket.
-Official ID of the lead Ticket holder, corresponding with the name on the Ticket presented, will be subject to random checks.
+Official ID of the lead Ticket holder, corresponding with the name on the Ticket presented, will be subject to random checks on entry to an Event.

-By purchasing Tickets to sell for trade purposes, you are accepting that as an agent you are responsible for making Us aware of the clients’ needs.
-In the circumstances that this is not communicated to Us in a reasonable amount of time, We will not be held responsible for any inconvenience caused to the client.
+By purchasing Ticket(s) to sell for trade purposes, you are accepting that as an authorised agent you are responsible for making us aware of the clients’ needs.
+In the circumstances that this is not communicated to us in a reasonable amount of time, we will not be held responsible for any inconvenience caused to you or the client.

 We will not be responsible for any Ticket that is lost, stolen or destroyed.
 It is not always possible to issue duplicate tickets.
-For example, for events where there is a possibility of both the original and duplicate tickets being used, compromising the licensed capacity of the venue.
+For example, for an Event where there is a possibility of both the original and duplicate tickets being used, compromising the licensed capacity of the venue.

-Please note that Tickets purchased for a performance within seven days (14 days for non-UK addresses) will be held for collection at the Tattoo Ticket Office, 1 Cockburn Street, Edinburgh, EH1 1QB.
-However, We reserve the right to make other Tickets available for collection at the Tattoo Ticket Sales Office.
-You will be notified by telephone, email or in writing of the arrangements for collection (using the details provided at the time of ordering) if this becomes necessary.
+We reserve the right to make Tickets available for collection at the Tattoo Ticket Sales Office or at another designated ticket collection point.
+You will be notified by telephone, email or in writing of the arrangements for distribution or collection nearer the time and in accordance with government guidelines.

 Where such a refund is sought you must bring this to our attention as soon as possible upon becoming aware of such change, cancellation or where the event has been rescheduled, prior to the rescheduled event.

-The refund for Tickets equals at least the face value price paid or, if the face value has been reduced by the organiser, the discounted face value price paid in accordance with the STAR Code of practice.
+The refund for Ticket Price equals at least the face value price paid or, if the face value has been reduced by the organiser, the discounted face value price paid in accordance with the STAR Code of practice.
 In order to claim your refund, please apply in writing to your point of purchase, enclosing your complete unused Tickets, if received, promptly (e.g. within 28 days from the date of the event).
 Refunds shall only be made to the person who purchased the Tickets and, when possible, be made using the same method as was used to purchase the Tickets except, at our discretion, where payment was made by cash.
+For the avoidance of doubt we are not responsible for any third party costs which includes but not limited to travel and accommodation in order to attend the event.

 If seats are deemed to offer a restricted view the level of restriction is indicated to you on purchase of the Ticket.
 Refunds and compensation will not be offered if your view is restricted or disturbed in a way that has been indicated to you on purchase of the Ticket.